 Make a mid-walk pit stop at one of the cafes along the way or cool off at Middle Park Beach and take in stunning views of the city skyline.
-Plus, since it’s only located just 4km from the city center, it’s perfect for a pre or post work stroll #fitspo.
-Head down on December 16 or January 14 for a taste of Pump+.
+Plus, since it’s only located just 4km from the city centre, it’s perfect for a pre or post-work stroll.

 Capital City Trail

 The best tip is to start at Princes Bridge near Flinders Street Station and trot off east towards the Royal Botanic Gardens but watch out for cyclists as this trail is popular with our two-wheeled riding friends.

 The ‘Prinny,’ as the locals like to call it, is a park just north of the CBD that will have you feeling a world away from the hustle and bustle of the city.
 Probably more famously known for being Carlton Football Club’s training ground, this little oasis is a one-stop-shop for fitness fanatics alike.

 Brighton Baths Foreshore

 Part of a 17km track along the coast, the foreshore trail is a more palatable 2km walk that offers up viewing points at Middle Brighton Pier, Dendy St Beach, Green Point and of course allows you to see the colourful beach huts that have put this bayside suburb on the map.

-Image credit: The Urban List Melbourne
+Image credit: Urban List Melbourne